ShadowDuke/OW_Archetypes-Plus/README.md

    - **Sky Explorer** - *Cognomen: The Stargazer*
      - +3 Wisdom & +1 Fame - Can be a Governor
         - *As Leader*: -10% Wonder Costs, Can Redraw Techs & +1 Tech Card Hand Size
-           - +5 Science/Year & +10% Science in every City
+           - +5 Science/Year & +10% Science in every City <>*If law is active*: Iconography: +2 Orders
         - *+50% Chance: Trait Superstitious, +50% Chance: Trait Uncouth, +35% Chance: Trait Affable & +10% Chance: Trait Witty*
    - **Corruptionist** - *Cognomen: The Corruptionist*
      - +3 Discipline, +1 Courage & -2 Charisma - Can be a Governor, a General or Spymaster
         - *As Leader*: Can Buy/Sell Orders, +25% Switch Law Cost & Can Hurry City Production with Orders
-           - +25 Money/Year, -5 Civics/Year, -10% Money in every City & *Tyranny: +1 Discontent (*if Law is active)
+           - +25 Money/Year, -5 Civics/Year & -10% Money in every City <>*If law is active*: Tyranny: +1 Discontent
         - *+50% Chance: Trait Dealmaker, +50% Chance: Trait Corrupt, +15% Chance: Trait Debauched & +5% Chance: Trait Greedy*
    - **Artist** - *Cognomen: The Artist*
      - +2 Wisdom, +1 Charisma & +1 Fame - Can be a Governor or an Ambassador
         - *As Leader*: Unlocks Drama, Start music, Can Build Improvements & Multiple Workers can build Improvements
-           - +1 Culture per Culture Level in every City/Year & +5% Culture in every City
+           - +1 Culture per Culture Level in every City/Year & +5% Culture in every City <>Improvement Theater: +5 Culture
+        - *+50% Chance: Trait Educated, +30% Chance: Trait Romantic, +30% Chance: Trait Herbalist,  +20% Chance: Trait Exotic & +20% Chance: Trait Pet Fish Owner*
    - **Merchant** - *Cognomen: The Merchant*
      - +3 Discipline, +2 Courage & -2 Charisma - Can be a Governor or a General
-        - *As Leader*: Can buy/sell for the same price, -1 year for improvements & +15% All Foreign Leader Opinions
+        - *As Leader*: Can buy/sell for the same price, -1 year for improvements & +15 All Foreign Leader Opinions
-           - +1 Food/Year, +2 Stone/Year, +2 Iron/Year, +2 Wood/Year & +10% Money in every City
+           - +1 Food/Year, +2 Stone/Year, +2 Iron/Year, +2 Wood/Year & +10% Money in every City <>*If law is active*: Monetary Reform: +10 Money & Trade League
+        - *+50% Chance: Trait Dealmaker, +50% Chance: Trait Exotic, +30% Chance: Trait Greedy & +30% Chance: Pet Monkey Owner*

 - 3 new traits:
    - **Broad-minded**